govau/pancake/README.md

 > Can’t eat no pancake without Syrup.

-**Cream** will return a radio list of all modules that can be selected and installed automatically.
+**Cream** will return a checkbox list of all modules that can be selected and installed automatically.

 > And if you don’t want to deal with any of it: Use the cream on top straight up.